georgjaehnig/serchilo-drupal/README.md

 chmod 777 drupal/sites/default/settings.php

 # Additionally, you will be asked to set up a database.
+# Create one and enter its credentials in the installer.
 # Finish Drupal install in your web browser.

 # Change into drupal/ directory
 cd drupal

-# Enable Serchilo theme
+# Enable the theme
 drush dl bootstrap
 drush pm-enable bootstrap_serchilo -y

-# First Enable Serchilo Features
+# First Enable Serchilo features module
 drush pm-enable serchilo_features -y

 # ... then the module itself.
-# (Doesn't work via module depency because, weirdly,
-# dependencies get enable _after_ the module)
 drush pm-enable serchilo -y

+# Set some variables
+# (Strongarm somehow looses these ones,
-# Strongarm somehow looses this, so we need to do it manually
+# so we need to do set them manually)
 drush vset theme_default bootstrap_serchilo
 drush vset pathauto_node_pattern [node:title]